NoriKaneshige/PDB_ZINC_SCRAPER/README.md

 5 | PostgreSQL | If necessary, please look at Lecture18_Postgres_Database_setup.pdf

 The libraries/modules in the table need to be installed.
-Please go to the sources below if you need them.
+Please go to the links above if you need them.
-You can go to the links below and follow the instructions to install those libraries/modules.

 **Plotly**: If you don't have a Plotly account, please have **user name** and **api key** to use plotly.